bruce-mig/pricefetcher-grpc-microservices/README.md

-# A Stock Market PriceFetching microservice written in Golang
+# A gRPC microservice written in Golang

 # Installing protobuffer